NushaMBZ/Animated-Login-Signup-Page/README.md

 - Simple and intuitive layout for easy navigation.
 - Responsive design to ensure compatibility with various screen sizes and devices.

-## Credits

-This project was created by [Your Name] as a part of [Project Name].
-Feel free to customize and modify it according to your requirements.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.